salt999/molgenis-theme/README.md

 # Molgenis Theme

-This is the Bootstrap-based Molgenis SCSS theme generator.
-Its purpose is to streamline the theming workflow for all Molgenis sites by:
+Molgenis-theme is the SCSS/Bootstrap-based Molgenis theming source.
+Its purpose is to streamline the theming workflow by:

 * Simplifying the creation of new themes
-* Keeping existing themes maintainable
-* Keeping existing themes consistent by applying fixes to the base theme
+* Making existing themes maintainable & consistent
-* Providing a better frontend developer experience using a proxy/reload tool chain
+* Providing a better frontend developer styling experience
 * Establishing and simplifying the publishing & distibution workflow

 ## Prerequisites